-Composite PMI in Zambia averaged 48.13 points from 2017 until 2021, reaching an all time high of 54.70 points in November of 2017 and a record low of 34.80 points in May of 2020.
+Composite PMI in Zambia averaged 48.61 points from 2017 until 2022, reaching an all time high of 54.70 points in November of 2017 and a record low of 34.80 points in May of 2020.
 This page provides - Zambia Composite PMI- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Stanbic Bank Zambia Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.
+Stanbic Bank Zambia Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

 Composite PMI in Zambia is expected to be 50.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Stanbic Bank Zambia Composite PMI is projected to trend around 52.00 points in 2023 and 51.80 points in 2024, according to our econometric models.